snoglobe/snwyforth/README.md

 Nip ( a b -- b )
 Tuck ( a b -- b a b )
 ```
 you can import another program with
 ```
 import <path to program>
 ```
+it will be looked for in `<jar-location>/dict/<file>` first, and if not found there it will be looked for in your working path.
+to install a new vocabulary, just plop the `.sf` file(s) into `<jar-location>/dict/`.
 other than that it's a standard forth lol
 example programs in `test/`